Automile/automile-net/README.md

 ```

 **Why  using a different identifier for notifications ?** The reasons is that there are two
-objects, the vehicle contains all properties for a vehicle while a device (called IMEIConfig)
+objects, the vehicle contains all properties for a vehicle while a device (earlier called IMEIConfig)
 is connected to the vehicle.
 If you move the device to another vehicle the notifications
 are still valid.